-RECRUITMENT OF COACHES All Coaches working with young people and children are required to be suitable for their chosen role(s), and should be appropriately trained, qualified and supported to fulfil such roles.
-All persons working or volunteering for such roles are required to undertake agreed vetting and background Police checks within the jurisdiction in which they work and to attend coaching and training courses relevant to their roles.
-All such Coaches must attend relevant child welfare and protection training as provided or instructed by their Governing body and must also complete a basic coach education qualification.
+All Coaches working with young people and children are required to be suitable for their chosen role and should be appropriately trained and supported to fulfil such roles.
+All persons working or volunteering for such roles are now required to undertake agreed Garda Vetting, to possess a Coaching Education Qualification and to attend Gaelic Games Child Safeguarding training relevant to their roles.
+Castletownroche GAA Children's Officer and the Club Executive will seek verification of all of these.